thuhangv2/medicine/readme.md

 => From version 2.1.1, you can install s-cart by link: <code><b>your-domain.com/install.php</b></code>

 ```
-The first, rename file public/install.scart to public/install.php
+Then, access your-domain.com/install.php to install S-cart.
-Then, access your-domain.com/install.php to install S-cart
+If installing with link "install.php" unsuccessful, you can install it manually below.
 ```
 OR manual installation:
 ```